KareemSapi/KareemSapi/README.md

 ### <ins>**About Me**</ins>

--  :eyes: I’m Kareem.
+-  :eyes: I’m Kareem, by the way.
--  :computer: A full-stack Web Developer using MEAN tech stack.
+-  :computer: A full-stack Web Developer using MEAN stack.
 -  :books: I graduated in 2020 from the University of Dar es Salaam, Dar es Salaam (Bsc in Computer Science).
 -  :seedling: I’m currently learning PostgreSQL.